nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

 ### Using a GitHub repository

-If you are using a GitHub repository, simply inlcude the line:
+If you are using a GitHub repository, simply include the line:

 ```
 component_cookiecutter: gh:repository_name